-The program under review started being offered in 2001, yet it assumed its present form in 2020.
-The students must complete it in three semesters, including a supervised Master's thesis during the last semester.
-The Master's degree is obtained with 90 ECTS, among which 30 are earned by the thesis assignment.
-There are nine courses, among which 7 are mandatory and 2 are optional.
+The program under review started being offered in 2020.
+Students must complete it in three semesters, including a supervised Master's thesis during the last semester.
+The Master's degree is obtained with 90 ECTS, of which 30 are earned by the thesis assignment.
+Nine courses are offered, of which six are mandatory and three are optional.
+Labs are associated with some courses.